Simon Fisher Turner On Derek Jarman's Blue

-Marking World AIDS Day, Derek Jarman's longtime musical collaborator Simon Fisher Turner performs a 'Live Remix' of the late director's final film Blue at Cine-City Brighton Film Festival.
-Over lunch in Portobello, Turner talked The Quietus through 'Blue's genesis, creation and release, and his subsequent part in keeping Jarman's memory alive.
+As the BFI launches a major season Derek Jarman's live and work, longtime musical collaborator Simon Fisher Turner talks The Quietus through 'Blue's genesis, creation and release, and his subsequent part in keeping Jarman's memory alive.

 We were at the Edinburgh Film Festival and Derek had this crazy idea one morning, walking down the hill.
 He said 'I've got this idea for a film, which will all be blue, Dolby stereo, no image, are you interested?'